These are the processes you can expect to follow if you're already in the UK and are applying for a Student visa to study at City.

 Applying to extend your student visa from within the UK with a gap of more than 28 days between your current Student visa end date and the start date of your new course.

-You can access the Covid-19: Guidance for Student sponsors, migrants and Short-term students Temporary concessions in response to Covid-19 Guidance on the Home Office's website.
+In order to check all temporary Covid related policies see the Covid-19: Guidance for Student sponsors, migrants and Short-term students Temporary concessions in response to Covid-19 Guidance on the Home Office's website.

 When and how to apply